 Each participant receives an Australian Water Association certificate.
-The Australian winner receives travel and accommodation to Ozwater, to attend the National Awards Gala Dinner;
+The Australian winner receives travel and accommodation to Ozwater'24 in Melbourne, May 2024 to attend the

-a trophy; and a trip to Stockholm to compete in the international Stockholm Junior Water Prize.
+National Awards Gala Dinner; a glass trophy; and a trip to Stockholm in August 2024 to compete in the international Stockholm Junior Water Prize.

-Tank, an alumni community of the competition to connect and collaborate and advance their project and career.
+The Australian winner will automatically join the Water Tank, an alumni community of the competition to connect and collaborate and advance their project and career.